sjohann81/ucx-os/README.md

 ## Features

 - Small footprint (6kB ~ 10kB) for the kernel.
-- Hibrid lightweight task model (taks and coroutines) where tasks share the same memory region;
+- Hybrid lightweight task model (taks and coroutines) where tasks share the same memory region;
-- Preemptive / cooperative scheduling based on a priority round robin (RR) scheduler;
+- Preemptive / cooperative scheduling based on a priority round robin (RR) scheduler and a user defined realtime scheduler;
 - Task synchronization and communication using semaphores, pipeline channels or message queues;
-- Software timers;
+- Software timers with callback execution;
 - Dynamic memory allocation;
 - Small C library, along with data structures library.